stevej2608/reactpy-select/README.md

 - [X] Themes

-### [Custom Styling]
+### Custom Styling

-[react-select] uses a Javascript callback mechanism to allow the component style to be customized.
+[react-select] uses a JavaScript callback mechanism to allow the component style to be customized.
 All aspects of the select component can be customized.
 See [Adjusting the Styling] on the [react-select] website for examples.

-In reactpy the javascript is wrapped in a multi-line python string.
-Javascript code can be pasted into the string without modification.
+In reactpy the JavaScript is wrapped in a multi-line python string.
+Existing JavaScript code can be pasted into the string without modification.

 ```
 STYLES = {